ShaYmez/freestar-wiki/everywhere/docs/guides/rf-links/quick-setup.md

 ## 1. Supply Your Credentials

 Open a ticket with [https://support.freestareverywhere.com](https://support.freestareverywhere.com) and supply the PBX admin with the following information:
+- **Callsign:** The callsign of the idividual or club of the RF-link owner.
 - **Username:** The identifier you wish to use for your RF-Link node IAX extension.
+Normally the callsign.
 - **Password:** The secret/password for this extension.
+At least 10 digits.
+STRONG PASSWORD!
 - **IAX Port:** The UDP port you wish to use for IAX (usually 4569, or specify a custom port if required).
+- **IAX String:** The string you need to provide the PBX admin to confugure your extension.
+[IAX2 String generator](https://freestareverwhere.com/iax2-generator)

 The PBX admin will use these details to create your IAX extension.